-Without going into the deep and damning details, the time to take back control of your power costs and security of supply for your home and business has never been more crucial, or more pressing.
+The time to take back control of your electricity costs and security of supply for your home and business has never been more crucial, or more pressing.
 South Africa is on the precipice of a radically different energy future.

 No doubt you are looking at alternatives, and one of the very best solutions is solar photovoltaic (PV) electricity generation.
 Before you make any big decisions, there’s some very important information that you need to know…